 The council is committed to developing apprenticeships and entry routes into the council.
 We recognise that barriers exist for some groups and people wishing to work within the council to respond to this we provide apprenticeship support and encouragement a greater diversity in recruitment.

-- To interview all disabled applicants who meet the minimum criteria for a job vacancy and to consider them on their abilities.
+- To interview all disabled applicants who meet the essential criteria for a job vacancy and consider them on their abilities.

-- To ensure there is a mechanism in place to discuss, at any time but at least once a year, with disabled employees, what both parties can do to make sure disabled employees can develop and use their abilities.
+- To ensure there is a mechanism in place to discuss with disabled employees what both parties can do to make sure employees with a disability can develop and use their abilities.

-- To make every effort when employees become disabled to make sure they stay in employment.
+- To make reasonable adjustments to support employees if they become disabled to make sure they stay in employment

-- To take action to ensure that all employees develop the appropriate level of disability awareness needed to make sure these commitments work.
+- To take action to ensure that all employees develop the appropriate level of disability awareness needed to make these commitments work

 Support for working carers